uvsmtid/vagrant-boxes/windows-server-2012-R2-gui/readme.md

 ```
 6612b5b1f53e845aacdf96e974bb119a3d9b4dcb5b82e65804ab7e534dc7b4d5
 ```

+TODO: Update the box to use `VirtIO` storage instead of `IDE`.
+This likely requires recreation of virtual machine with pre-boot settings to specify storage type, then reinstallation of Windows from scratch possibly providing necessary drivers in the process.

+TODO: The same steps for `VirtIO` device has to be done for network.

 The size of the disk image `virtual_size: 108` in `metadata.json` indicates 100 GiB converted to GB and rounded up to 1GB.